-BACKGROUND: The goal of this program is to provide faculty with time and support to write and submit a winning proposal for external funding.
-This bootcamp will be devoted to the NIH Academic Research Enhancement Award (AREA) R15 mechanism, although applicants for other NIH mechanisms are also eligible to apply.
-We anticipate making four to six (4-6) awards in the January intercession.
-Recipients for the winter bootcamp will be expected to devote some time in the fall to lay the groundwork for their proposals in addition to the full-time commitment during the January intercession (January 2-19) to write the research strategy and prepare supplementary documents.
-Further, they will be expected to participate in programming such as workshops on proposal and budget development and peer review sessions.
-Faculty members will be paid up to $4,500 for their participation (half of which will be paid following completion of the bootcamp and the other half which will be paid following submission of the proposal).
+The goal of this program is to provide faculty with time and support to write a proposal for external funding.
+This upcoming Summer Bootcamp (May-June) will be open to all disciplines.
+We anticipate making four to six (4-6) awards.
+Recipients for the Summer 2019 Bootcamp will be expected to devote some time during the remainder spring term to lay the groundwork for their proposals in addition to the full-time commitment in the first three weeks of summer to write the project narrative and prepare supplementary proposal documents.
+Further, they will be expected to participate in programming such as workshops on proposal and budget development, one-on-one consultations, and peer review sessions.
+Participants will be expected to submit a proposal to an external funder within 12 months and will be paid up to $4,500 (half of which will be paid following completion of the bootcamp and the other half of which will be paid following submission of the proposal).

-ELIGIBILITY: This call is open to all faculty across disciplines who plan to submit a NIH R15 proposal and can confirm their ability to attend the workshops and fulfill the writing commitment.
+ELIGIBILITY: This call is open to all faculty across disciplines who plan to submit a proposal and can confirm their ability to attend the workshops and fulfill the writing commitment.

-Applicants may receive a follow-up request for clarification after submitting bootcamp applications.
-Applicants are strongly encouraged to have spoken to a program officer regarding their proposed idea and aims.
-For support in making such contact, please contact Jan Cushman (ext.
-4722) or Melissa Teetzel (ext.
+Applicants may receive a follow-up request for clarification after submitting Bootcamp applications.
+Applicants are strongly encouraged to have spoken to a program officer regarding their proposed idea and the strength of its fit with the particular grant program.
+For support in making such contact, please contact Brittany Angulo Sanchez (ext.
+8829) or Melissa Teetzel (ext.
 8826).

 Please email your application to email@example.com